 Mooee Arts Center is just a 10-minute drive from Bongpyeong 5-day Market.
 Located within the grounds of the closed Mooee Elementary School, the center has transformed the classrooms and playground into exhibition galleries and open studios for local artists.
 The man-made artwork harmonizes beautifully with the naturally made artwork of Bongpyeong’s landscape.

 The exhibitions of lovely art pieces fill Mooee Arts Center from the entryway to the old classrooms.
 There are also organs placed throughout the center, open for all guests to play a tune.
-The second floor of the school is a resting space, equipped with plenty of seating and an open terrace to take in the wonderful view and the weather when it’s nice.
+The second floor of the school is a resting space, equipped with plenty of seating and an open terrace to take in the wonderful view and enjoy the weather on a clear sunny day.

 Vasello is located atop a hill covered with a lush forest.
 Despite the cozy, isolated feeling, the café is actually quite close to Bongpyeong 5-day Market and Jangpyeong Bus Terminal.
 It’s also close to Phoenix Snow Park, great for a ski trip itinerary.
 After a fun day on the slopes, feel the cold melt away at Vasello.

 The entire interior of Vasello is filled with natural light, flowing in through the floor-to-ceiling windows.
-Travelers looking for a bite to eat can fill up with the sweet cheese and honey harmony of gorgonzola pizza.
-If you need a quick energy boost, their signature red velvet cake is sure to do the trick.
+Travelers looking for a bite to eat can fill up with the sweet cheese and honey combination of gorgonzola pizza.
+If you need to take short break from your travel, a cup of coffee or tea at Vasello is sure to do the trick.

-* This column was last updated in November 2017, and therefore information may differ from what is presented here.
-We advise you to check details from the official websites before visiting.
+* This column was last updated in February 2019, and therefore information may differ from what is presented here.
+We advise you to check details before visiting.